Expediting quantum state transfer through the long-range extended XY model: Introduction

 \section{Introduction}

 Quantum technology presents an exciting avenue for the development of advanced devices, such as communication systems \cite{BBCJPWtele,Pan2000Feb,Kumar2019Sep} including cryptography \cite{buzek_secret_sharing, gisinrmp}, quantum batteries \cite{Alicki, battery_rmp_review}, sensors \cite{degan_review,QmetroRMP}, that could significantly surpass the performance of existing classical counterparts.
 One essential component in quantum networks and circuits is the transmission of information through quantum channels, known as quantum state transfer (QST).
 In this framework, physical systems such as engineered spin chains in condensed matter systems have emerged as effective data buses \cite{Bose03,subrahmanyam_pra_2004,almeida_pra_2018}, facilitating the transmission of quantum information between different nodes which has been shown in different setup \cite{databus_pra_2005,burgarth_1,jian_pra_2007,chen_pra_2007,sanpera_pra_2007,sougata_2,Kay2010Jun,yao_prl_2011,rozhin_pra_2020,Apollaro2022Dec,Jameson2023Nov,Xu2023Nov,david_scipost_2023,huang_prb_2024}.
-When these spin chains are carefully engineered, they can achieve perfect quantum state transfer under specific conditions \cite{pst_1,pst_2, sougata_1,pst_3,pst_4,pst_5,pst_6,pst_7,pst_8}.
-The key to this process lies in the presence of a notable spin gap, which greatly enhances the system's ability to reliably transmit quantum states.
-This gap ensures that the interaction between two spins at the ends of the chain can be described by an effective Hamiltonian, resembling that of a Heisenberg-type interaction \cite{Pushpan2024Jul}.
-This promising approach demonstrates the potential of spin chains as well as several different physical substrates, e.g. photonic systems \cite{anuradha2023,wang_pra_2024}, superconducting circuits \cite{Liu2023Jun} for quantum state transfer, offering valuable insights for future advancements in quantum communication technology.
+When these spin chains are carefully engineered, they can achieve perfect quantum state transfer under specific conditions \cite{pst_1,pst_2, sougata_1,pst_3,pst_4,pst_5,pst_6,pst_7,pst_8,Pushpan2024Jul}.
+This promising approach demonstrates the potential of spin chains as well as several different physical substrates, e.g. photonic systems \cite{anuradha2023,wang_pra_2024} and, superconducting circuits \cite{Liu2023Jun} for quantum state transfer, offering valuable insights for future advancements in quantum communication technology.